-2-year-olds are not entitled to claim Targeted FEL and WPE at the same time.
+2-year-olds are not entitled to claim Targeted FEL and WPE at the same time until September 2025, however this would only be a maximum of 15 hours of Targeted FEL and 15 hours of WPE.

-The Local Authority will not be held responsible for any loss of funding incurred by the provider not confirming if a child is entitled to claim, and providers cannot pass charges back onto parents retrospectively if they delivered funded hours without checking the code was valid first.
+The Local Authority will not be held responsible for any loss of funding incurred by the provider not confirming if a child is entitled to claim, and providers cannot pass charges back onto parents retrospectively if they delivered Government Funded hours without checking the code was valid first.